-"State Repository" shall mean any public or private repository or entity designated by the State as the state repository for the purpose of the Rule and recognized as such by the Securities and Exchange Commission as listed at http://www.sec.gov/info/municipal/nrmsir.htm.
+"State Repository" shall mean any public or private repository or entity designated by the State as the state repository for the purpose of the Rule and recognized as such by the SEC.
+As of the date of this Disclosure Certificate, there is no State Repository.
+Information on the State Repositories can be found at www.sec.gov/info/municipal/nrmsir.htm#state.